 Bottom line: you don’t need a fancy beaker to make borax crystals, but if you can pick one up thrifting, it’s worth it.

 Once I got the hang of it, I tried experimenting with the pipe cleaner shapes.
-My favorite is this sort of shell-shaped form:
+My favorite is this sort of shell-shaped form for a really cool looking DIY borax crystal:

 How to Grow Giant Borax Crystals, in a Nut Shell: